 At Enoksen we love bronze - both for its history, its robustness and its ever-changing appearance.
 To us, it makes perfect sense to offer a number of watches that celebrate the hard-wearing quality of bronze.
 Indeed we see bronze as the thinking man’s gold.

 The latest addition to our range of bronze watches.
-Our signature watch is now available in solid bronze, and true to Deep Dive form this watch has all the features our customers have come to expect from a Deep Dive watch: 1,000m water resistance, triple-layer sapphire crystal, ceramic bezel, Helium Escape Valve, and Seiko NH35A automatic movement.
+Our signature watch is now available in solid bronze, and true to Deep Dive form this watch has all the features our customers have come to expect from a Deep Dive watch: 1,000m water resistance, triple-layer sapphire crystal, ceramic bezel, Helium Escape Valve, and the STP1-11 Swiss automatic movement.

-Our first bronze watch is the Fly E03/F. This watch is a tribute to the proud aviation history of our hometown, Belfast.
-Despite the aviation inspired design, the E03/F is an ultra versatile watch which is highly suitable for all water sports activities, thanks to a 200m water resistance and a sapphire crystal.
-Powered by what has become our in-house automatic movement, the Seiko NH35A, this watch is designed for the journey ahead.
+Our first bronze watch is the Fly E03/G. This watch is a tribute to the proud aviation history of our hometown, Belfast.
+Despite the aviation inspired design, the Fly E03/G is an ultra versatile watch which is highly suitable for all water sports activities, thanks to a 200m water resistance and a sapphire crystal.
+Like the Deep Dive E11/G, the Fly E03/G is powered by the STP1-11 Swiss Automatic movement.